jumanlee/lyncupdjango/README.md

 Technically speaking, LyncUp’s challenge is how computationally feasible this approach is.
 I initially considered the K-nearest neighbour algorithm to find out the top-k most similar users based on historical “Like” data to match users.
 However, as the user count grows, so does the computation time, rendering it unfeasible.
 This is the reason why the Approximate Nearest Neighbour (ANN) technique is chosen.
 Essentially, the ANN technique sacrifices a bit of accuracy for more efficiency in finding top-k similarities.
 Due to the large scale of possible users, in this project, I use the Annoy, which is an ANN library provided by Spotify.

 LyncUp converts its “Like” data, which are user interaction data collected from each chat session and stored in the PostgresSQL database, into a graph, using Node2Vec, a graph-embedding algorithm.
 [23][24].
 This graph is then converted to a fixed-vector representation, which is then used as an input for ANN indexing.
-This processes generates an ANN file, which enables the system to find the top-k most similar users for matching.
+This process generates an ANN file, which enables the system to find the top-k most similar users for matching.

 ## Features Implementation